sekunder/ergm/README.md

 # ergm
 Python implementation of exponential random graph models

+**DISCLAIMER:** This package is still under development and woefully incomplete.
+I'd say "use at your own risk" but for now, it's really more like, "don't use."
+You have been warned!

 ---

 An exponential random graph model (ergm) is a probability distribution over graphs specified by a set of